dpc10ster/RJafrocBook/docs/04-ratings-paradigm.md

 ## Introduction
 In Chapter \@ref(binaryTask0) the binary paradigm and associated concepts (e.g., sensitivity, specificity) were introduced.
-Chapter \@ref(binaryTask) introduced the concepts of a random scalar decision variable, or z-sample for each case, which is compared, by the observer, to a fixed reporting threshold $\zeta$, resulting in two types of decisions.
-It described a statistical model for the binary task, characterized by two unit-variance normal distributions separated by $\mu$.
+Chapter \@ref(binaryTask) introduced the concepts of a random scalar decision variable, or z-sample for each case, which is compared, by the observer to a fixed reporting threshold $\zeta$, resulting in two types of decisions.
+It described a statistical model, characterized by two unit-variance normal distributions separated by $\mu$, for the binary task.
 The concept of an underlying receiver operating characteristic (ROC) curve with the reporting threshold defining an operating point on the curve was introduced and the advisability of using the area under the curve as a measure of performance, which is independent of reporting threshold, was stressed.

 In this chapter the more commonly used ratings method will be described, which yields greater definition to the underlying ROC curve than just one operating point obtained in the binary task, and moreover, is more efficient.
 In this method, the observer assigns a rating to each case.
 Described first is a typical ROC counts table and how operating points (i.e., pairs of FPF and TPF values) are calculated from the counts data.
 A labeling convention for the operating points is introduced.
 Notation is introduced for the observed integers in the counts table and the rules for calculating operating points are expressed as formulae and implemented in R. The ratings method is contrasted to the binary method, in terms of efficiency and practicality.
 A theme occurring repeatedly in this book, that the ratings are not numerical values but rather they are ordered labels is illustrated with an example.
+A method of collecting ROC data on a 6-point scale is described that has the advantage of yielding an unambiguous single operating point.
+The forced choice paradigm is described.
+Two controversies are described: one on the utility of discrete (e.g., 1 to 6) vs. quasi-continuous  (e.g., 0 to 100) ratings and the other on the applicability of a clinical screening mammography-reporting scale for ROC analyses.
+Both of these are important issues and it would be a disservice to the readers of the book if the author did not express his position on them.

 ## The ROC counts table
 In a positive-directed rating scale with five discrete levels, the ratings could be the ordered labels: